mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Despite the Internet being designed and operated as a decentralized network-of-networks, forces continuously emerge to encourage and sometimes enforce consolidation of power into few hands.

-This document offers a definition of consolidation, explains why it is undesirable, identifies forces that lead towards it, catalogues limitations of common approaches to decentralization, and explores what Internet standards efforts can do.
+This document offers a definition of consolidation, explains why it is undesirable, identifies forces that contribute to it, catalogues limitations of common approaches to decentralization, and explores what Internet standards efforts can do.

 --- middle